-The most maligned of all Survivor winners due to her shocking (SHOCKING) defeat of Russell Hantz last year.
-Whilst her social game was approximately one million times more impressive than said bandy-legged troll, she loses major points for the fact that going into the Final Tribal Council, no one from the jury was even planning on voting for White – she won them over with thoughtful answers that were better than Dr Mick.
+Hands down the most maligned Survivor winner OF ALL TIME, due to her shocking (SHOCKING) defeat of Russell Hantz a few years back.
+Whilst her social game was approximately one million times more impressive than said bandy-legged troll (on account of her actually, ya know, HAVING ONE), she loses major points because going into the Final Tribal Council, not one single person from that jury was even planning on voting for White (they were split between Hantz and apparently feckless Dr Mick) – but she won them over with her thoughtful and honest answers.

-Plus, her most memorable move was that time that she killed a rat with a stick.
+Plus, she beat a rat to death with a stick.
 I mean – what’s not to love? :-

 BEST MOVE : Orchestrating the pivotal merge boot of (the incredibly sexy) Erik, that set the whole Galu post-merge crumble in motion.

 SHOULD HAVE WON : *sigh* Russell.
 Whilst his social game was just AWFUL, he did play an incredible strategic game and changed the way Survivor was played forever.

 Who?
 GaBob sauntered along most of season 17 half-asleep, crafting a few (admittedly impressive) fake immunity idols along the way.
 Loses points for the fact that he was planning to take Matty to the end who would have kicked his ass ten ways to Sunday.
 Also for the fact that Randy (who cast the pivotal vote for his eventual 4:3 victory) was planning to vote for Susie to win that night until she totally (and inexplicably) burned him on his jury question.
 That’s right people – there’s an alternate timeline out there where SUSIE SMITH IS THE WINNER OF SURVIVOR : GABON.
 It’s a very dark place indeed.